 Rapid Prototyping: Rapid prototyping is ideal for producing small quantities of prototypes for testing and validation purposes.
 It is not intended for large-scale production due to limitations in speed and cost-effectiveness.

-The Advantages, Disadvantages, and Limitations of Rapid Tooling
+Features of Rapid Tooling

 Advantages of Rapid Tooling: